SpartzInc/automation_object/docs/blue_prints/screen_level_configurations.md

 __Expecting__: Hash

-__Requirements__: xPath's on sub-elements of the group are required for this to work properly.
-This is because it's easier to combine xPaths to form each group.
+__Requirements__: xPath's on the elements are required for this.
+This is because it's easier to combine xPaths and indexes to form each group.

 __Description__:  Use this when you need to test groups of elements in a pragmatic way.
 At our company we use this to test groups of list links that include an image, link text, as well as the author.